censorship-no-archive/ceno1/doc/threatModel.md

   * CENO Browser Extensions

 ##### NCC-CENO-006: Bundler Server Does Not Validate TLS Certificate
-This issue was **fixed** with CENO v0.6-rc, by explicitly setting the `strictSSL` to true, as suggested by the auditors group.
+This issue was **fixed** at CENO v0.6-rc, by explicitly setting `strictSSL` to true, as suggested by the auditors group.

 ##### NCC-CENO-015: Client Downgrades HTTPS Connection Attempts to HTTP
 In order to mitigate this issue, the CENO team has decided to imply the